GillesArcas/galerie/README.md

 ## Presentation

-A gallery is created (or updated)  withe `--gallery` command.
-This command, followed by the name of root directory of the gallery, requires the name of the media directory with the option `--sourcedir`.
+A gallery is created (or updated)  with the `--gallery` command.
+This command, followed by the name of the root directory of the gallery, requires to give the name of the media directory with the option `--sourcedir`.

 `$ galerie --gallery /foo/bar/mygallery --sourcedir /spam/egg/mypictures`

 There are three ways to organize the medias from a source directory:

-* it is possible to copy the sub-directory structure by crating a web page for each sub-directory with the option `--bydir`,
+* it is possible to copy the sub-directory structure by creating a web page for each sub-directory with the option `--bydir`,
 * it is possible to organize the medias by dates, by creating a section for each date with the command `--bydate`,
 * it is possible to include the content of a diary file with the `--diary` option.
 A diary file is a text file with a very simple syntax (Markdown) organized by dates, associating to each date some text and medias.
-A page can be extended by adding also the medias from source directory.
+A page can be extended by adding also the medias from some directory.

 The options `--bydir` and `--bydates` can be combined.
-Two additional options enable to give more information abut the data used with the options `--bydir`, `--bydates`  et `--diary`:
+Two additional options enable to give more information about the data used with the options `--bydir`, `--bydates`  et `--diary`:

 * the `--dates` option gives a range limiting the dates of the medias,
-* the `--recursive` option specifies if th sub-directories must be included or not.
+* the `--recursive` option specifies if the sub-directories must be included or not.

-Finally, when the configuration of gallery has been given, it is sufficient to use the `u` option to update a gallery to update a gallery with the options given to specify it.
+Finally, after creating a gallery, it is sufficient to use the `--update` option to update a gallery with the options given to specify it.

 ## Some examples

+Creation of a gallery organized by directories:

+`$ galerie --gallery /foo/mygallery --sourcedir /bar/mypictures --bydir true`

+Creation of a gallery organized by dates, limiting the dates to a given rank, and including sub-directories:

+`$ galerie --gallery /foo/mygallery --sourcedir /bar/mypictures --bydates true --dates 20200701-20200731 --recursive`

+Creation of a gallery organized by dates and directories:

+`$ galerie --gallery /foo/mygallery --sourcedir /bar/mypictures --bydates true --bydir true`

+Update of gallery with the creation options:

+`$ galerie --gallery /foo/mygallery --update`

+## Complete description of gallery creation options

 The option `--gallery` enables to create and update galleries.
 A gallery is defined by the options `--sourcedir`, `--bydir`, `--bydates`, `--diary`, `--dates` and `--recursive`.
 The option `--update` enables to replace the six previous options.

-`--gallery <chemin de répertoire>`
+`--gallery <directory path>`

 specifies the root directory of the gallery.
-All th files created for the gallery are in this directory.
+All the files created for the gallery are in this directory.
 The entry point of the gallery is by default the file `index.htm`.

-`--sourcedir <chemin de répertoire>`
+`--sourcedir <directory path>`

 specifies the directory where to find the medias to include in the gallery.
+This option is not mandatory when using the `--diary` option.
+In this case, it is possible to include only the medias specified in the diary file.

 `--bydir true|false` (default `false`)

-specifies whether the gallery is organized by directories, one web page for each directory.
+specifies whether the gallery is organized by directories, one HTML page for each directory.
 Can be combined with `--bydates`.

 `--bydates true|false` (default `false`)